The year was 1999 when you made a cup of tea while waiting for the dial-up.

 seen in Shopify, Dropbox, and Gary Vaynerchuk's Vlogs.

-Recently, I discovered that the samples were being used by Grammy-award winning producers of Madonna, Demi Lovato, and Eminem.
+Recently, I discovered that the samples are being used by Grammy-award winning producers of Madonna, Demi Lovato, and Eminem.
 I wonder if he ever saw the website.
 It's yours, Marshall, if you can find it.

-This history birthed my love for knowledge and technology which this site is dedicated to exploring.
+This history birthed my love for knowledge and self-education, which this site explores.